Harvest Heritage: Raising hogs

 “My Dad raised purebred spotted hogs,” Bruns said.
 “His first champion was in 1938 at the Illinois State Fair.
-So we go back at least that far and he was probably raising pigs 5 years before that so, back to the ‘30’s.”
+So we go back at least that far and he was probably raising pigs five years before that so, back to the ‘30s.”

 One of the few Illinois families with hogs is that of Alan Kollman of Altamont, who just stepped down as president of the Illinois pork producers.